Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the Libertarian Opinionizer.

 Libertarians are branded utopians because their philosophy can’t work in the real world.
-What detractors really mean is that it can’t work in their own status-quo concept of the real world.
+What detractors really mean is that they can’t work in their own status-quo concept of the real world.

 Yet libertarians have a saying: “Utopia is not an option.”
 Consider this etymological lesson:

 In 1516 Sir Thomas More wrote the first 'Utopia'.
 He coined the word 'utopia' from the Greek ou-topos meaning 'no place' or 'nowhere'.
 But this was a pun—the almost identical Greek word eu-topos means "a good place."—The British Dictionary

 Responding to a question on Quora “Why are so many libertarians so out of touch with reality?”
 Aaron Brown answered this way:

 “Funny, I was going to ask why reality is so out of touch with libertarians.
 Think of any period in history more than 20 years ago.
 Think of any public issue.
 Ask yourself if the libertarian position would have been correct, or what realists of the time thought was reality”

 He then lists libertarian positions against slavery, the divine right of kings, the death penalty for blasphemy, taxation without representation, wars of aggression and freedom of the press, speech and religion.